KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

    nodes.
 Switch the "Bake type" to "Normal".
 Keep the default space settings (Space: Tangent, R: +X, G: +Y, B: +Z) when using this bake panel for glTF.
-   The resulting baked image can be saved and hooked up to a new material using the Normal Map node as described above.
+   The resulting baked image can be saved and hooked up to a new material using the Normal Map node as described above, allowing it to export correctly.

+   See: :doc:`Cycles Render Baking </render/cycles/baking>`

 Emissive
 ^^^^^^^^